sh4dowxanuj/TestProject/README.md

-# Chrome Browser - Android App
+# AT Browser - Android App

-A modern, feature-rich Android browser application built with Java, designed to provide a smooth and intuitive browsing experience similar to Chrome.
+A modern, feature-rich Android browser application built with Java, designed to provide a smooth and intuitive browsing experience.

 ## ✨ Latest Feature: Search Suggestions